 During the programme

-In the Creative Business study programme you acquire up-to-date knowledge and skills in creative thinking, human-centred design, relevant technologies, and business savviness, and develop into cultural savvy global professionals.
-Marketing and Media are important business domains.
-You will develop skills to come up with innovative solutions for creative industries, media, and global organisations that embrace creative innovation.
-You can also start your own business.
+You acquire up-to-date knowledge and skills in creative thinking, human-centred design, relevant technologies, and business savviness, so you’ll become a cultural savvy global professional.
+You will develop skills to come up with innovative solutions for local and global organisations that embrace creative innovation for a sustainable future.

 Unlock your potential with Creative Business